UniversalDependencies/UD_Korean-KSL/README.md

 # Introduction

-The treebank contains 12,977 sentences—10,323 in the training set, 1,311 in the dev set, and 1,343 in the test set.
-These sentences are sourced from two datasets: (1) the Kyung Hee dataset, with sentence IDs starting with “KH” and annotated with classroom proficiency levels (A1–C2); and (2) the KoLLA dataset, with sentence IDs starting with “KL” and grouped as fb (foreign beginners), fi (foreign intermediates), and hb (heritage beginners).
+The annotated sentences are sourced from three datasets: (1) the Kyung Hee dataset, with sentence IDs starting with `KH` and annotated with classroom proficiency levels (A1–C2); (2) the KoLLA dataset, with sentence IDs starting with `KL` and grouped as fb (foreign beginners), fi (foreign intermediates), and hb (heritage beginners); (3) argumentative essays, with sentence IDs starting with `ARG` and grouped by first language: CHN (Chinese), CZH (Czech), and ENG (English).

 # Acknowledgements

-We acknowledge the original data contributors: the Kyung Hee dataset (credit to Jungyeul Park and Jung Hee Lee; note that this dataset is no longer maintained and its sentences are no longer used for further annotation) and the KoLLA dataset (credit to Markus Dickinson, Ross Israel, and Sun-Hee Lee).
-We also acknowledge our annotators: Hee-June Koh, Chanyoung Lee, and Youkyung Sung.
+We acknowledge the original data contributors: (1) the Kyung Hee dataset (credit to Jungyeul Park and Jung Hee Lee; note that its sentences are not used for further annotation); (2) the KoLLA dataset (credit to Markus Dickinson, Ross Israel, and Sun-Hee Lee); and (3) the argumentative essays (credit to Boo Kyung Jung).

 # References